Rules of snooker: Gameplay

 Each frame of snooker generally consists of two phases.
 The first phase lasts as long as any red balls remain on the table.
 During this phase, all red balls are "on" for the beginning of a player's turn; the player must therefore first hit and attempt to pot one or more of them.
 If the player either commits a foul or fails to pot a red, the turn ends and the opponent begins to play.

 Each legally potted red ball awards one point and remains off the table until the end of the frame.
 The player continues their turn by nominating one of the six colours (yellow, green, brown, blue, pink, black) as the ball "on" for the next shot.
 The rules of the game indicate that the player must state the desired colour to the referee, although it is usually clear which ball the player is attempting to pot, making a formal nomination unnecessary unless the referee insists on it.

 Potting the nominated colour awards further points (two through seven, in the same order as the preceding paragraph).
 The referee then removes the colour from the pocket and replaces it on the table in its original spot.
 If that spot is occupied (that is, if the ball cannot be placed on it without touching another ball), then the ball is placed on the highest available spot.
 If all spots are occupied, it is placed as close to its own spot as possible in a direct line between that spot and the top cushion, without touching another ball.
-If there is no room this side of the spot, it will be placed as close to the spot as possible in a straight line towards the bottom cushion, without touching another ball.
+Should such a placement be impossible, the colour is placed as close to its own spot as possible in a straight line towards the bottom cushion, without touching another ball.
 The player then resumes play, with the red balls "on" again.

 The alternation between red balls and colours ends when all reds have been potted and an attempt (successful or not) to pot a colour is made after the last red is potted, or when the last red is potted or knocked off the table as the result of a foul and is not replaced.
 All six colours have then to be potted in ascending order of their value (yellow, green, brown, blue, pink, black).
 Each becomes the ball "on" in that order.
 During this phase, the colours are not replaced on the table after being legally potted; however, any colour potted as the result of a foul is re-spotted.

 After all six colours have been potted, the player with the higher score wins the frame (but see below for end-of-frame scenarios).